 After booking my flight tickets, I started planning my itinerary by booking the accommodation at YHA Airlie beach and the tours for all the activities I wanted to sail in Whitsundays, take a sunset cruise and take the sea plane to see the stunning Heart Reef.

-The YHA Airlie beach is a really cool place to stay when you are traveling alone and want a budgeted accommodation.
+The Youth Hostel Association (YHA) Airlie beach is a really cool place to stay when you are traveling alone and are looking for a budgeted accommodation.
 The rooms are clean and has some of the friendly people and staff.
 Also, it is very close to the city centre where there are many cafes and restaurants.

 One day before the seaplane ride

 One day before the tour, I called the operator of Air Whitsunday Seaplanes, to confirm the pick-up time for ‘Reef and Whitehaven Scenic’ flight.
 I had booked this flight 3 months in advance, to ensure not to miss this tour at any cost.

 The operator checked my flight details and informed me that due to insufficient number of people the flight was called off.
 She gave me an option of upgrading myself to another flight which was running.
 But the catch was that the upgrade would cost me more than the price I paid for the first one (almost $100 more).